anthonycoffey/React-Native-App/memory-bank/activeContext.md

     - Job-specific components in `components/job/` are generally well-structured and handle significant pieces of functionality.
     - Some older components or specific style instances are not fully theme-aware and could be refactored for better consistency.
     - Minor redundancies in functionality were noted (e.g., two `CurrencyInput` components, overlapping map button logic), offering future consolidation opportunities.
-- Resolved a 401 error during user data fetching (`/users/me`) by ensuring the API request in `UserContext` only fires after `AuthContext` has fully configured the Axios interceptor with the session token.
-This was achieved by introducing an `isApiConfigured` flag in `AuthContext`.
+- The primary mechanism for resolving the 401 error during user data fetching (`/users/me`) is now the migration of user fetching logic directly into `AuthContext`.
+This ensures that `apiService` is correctly configured with the session token by `AuthContext` itself before it attempts to fetch user data.
+The `isApiConfigured` flag and its deferred setting support this by managing the precise timing of when the user fetch occurs relative to token setup.